Bennetweber/y.com/readme.txt

-This is the official git repo from y.com

-only cool stuff here!!!
+Only cool stuff here, Bitches.